-Email profile auto-setup will not work in Outlook app, but works only in the native mail app.
+Email profile auto-setup will not work in Outlook app but works only in the native mail app.
 Except for the older versions of Android and based on which is enrolled.
-In Android you got 2 different type of MDM, the traditional and Android for Work.
-Email profile will work only if you Android devices are managed with Android for Work and not on the traditional way of managing.
-The only way to use email profiles is, is to enroll your device in MDM.
+In Android, you got 2 different type of MDM, the traditional and Android for Work.
+Email profile will work only if your Android devices are managed with Android for Work and not on the traditional way of managing.
+The only way to use email profiles is to enroll your device in MDM.
 MAM will not work.

 Native mail app: Only if the device is enrolled.
 Based on MAM will it not work.